diofant/diofant/docs/tutorial/intro.rst

    3.0

-Here we got the exact answer --- 9 is a perfect square --- but usually it will be an appoximate result
+Here we got the exact answer --- 9 is a perfect square --- but usually it will be an approximate result

    >>> math.sqrt(8)
    2.8284271247461903